GeoscienceAustralia/ptha/ptha_access/README.md

 The model results are not expected to be accurate everywhere, but **in general results far offshore and in deep water are expected to be higher quality than nearshore results**.
 The reasons are:

-* Our tsunami model has a spatial grid size of 1 arc minute (around 1.8 km), and is run on relatively coarse elevation data (a combination of the [Australian Bathymetry and Topography Grid 2009](http://www.ga.gov.au/metadata-gateway/metadata/record/gcat_67703) product, and the global [GEBCO 2014](https://www.gebco.net/data_and_products/gridded_bathymetry_data/) bathymetry grid).
+* The PTHA18 tsunami model has a spatial grid size of 1 arc minute (around 1.8 km), and is run on relatively coarse elevation data (a combination of the [Australian Bathymetry and Topography Grid 2009](http://www.ga.gov.au/metadata-gateway/metadata/record/gcat_67703) product, and the global [GEBCO 2014](https://www.gebco.net/data_and_products/gridded_bathymetry_data/) bathymetry grid).
 While appropriate for modelling oceanic-scale tsunami propagation, it is not expected to accurately model tsunamis near the coast and in shallow waters.

-* At locations where wave heights become an appreciable fraction of the water depth, the modelled waves will violate the assumptions underlying our linear tsunami model.
+* In shallower waters, where wave heights become an appreciable fraction of the water depth, the assumptions underlying our linear tsunami model are violated.
 This is most likely to be a problem in shallow waters, and for larger tsunamis.

-Because of this, **for modelling purposes we strongly encourage the use of points well offshore in deep water** (preferably with wave heights of interest not exceeding a few percent of the water depth).
-For tsunami propagation modelling, we encourage users to simulate the from source using the initial conditions we provide, which circumvents these issues.
-Nearshore points should only be used as a rough guide to possible tsunami wave heights, and should be refined in future using higher resolution models and data.
+Because of this, **for modelling purposes we strongly encourage the use of points well offshore in deep water**.
+If you can, use sites where wave heights of interest do not exceeding a few percent of the water depth.
+For tsunami propagation modelling, it may be preferable to simulate the tsunami from source (using initial conditions [provided here](DETAILED_README.md)), which circumvents these issues.
+Nearshore points should **only** be used as a rough guide to possible tsunami wave heights, **NOT FOR FORCING INUNDATION MODELS**, and should be refined in future using higher resolution models and data.

-The above discussion might lead non-specialists to wonder why we develop the PTHA at offshore points - considering tsunami inundation is of most interest for risk management.
-The key motivation is to provide a nationally consistent source of tsunami scenarios and exceedance-rates for local-scale tsunami hazard studies.
+The PTHA18 can help enable national consistency in site-specific tsunami inundation hazard studies.
 At any particular coastal site, the tsunami inundation hazard will reflect both the frequency with which significant "offshore" tsunamis occur, as well as how these tsunamis interact with the local coastal topography.
-The PTHA enables a nationally consistent view of the "offshore" parts of the problem.
-On the other hand, site-by-site assessments are generally required to determine the interactions of tsunamis with the coastal topography (mainly because it involves computationally intensive modelling with detailed input data).
+The PTHA18 was created to provide a nationally consistent view of the "offshore" part of the problem.
+To determine the onshore hazard at a particular site, the offshore results can be used for force high-resolution inundation models (which also require detailed site-specific elevation data).

-In this way, the PTHA facilitates national consistency in site-specific tsunami inundation hazard studies.
 This is analogous to how national scale extreme-rainfall information provides a consistent basis for flood hazard assessments.

 # Obtaining detailed information on earthquake scenarios, tsunami initial conditions, and wave time-series